IMG

 The site is rewarding at all seasons.
 In summer, Common Terns breed at the Swannery, while Sandwich Terns breed nearby and are often seen.
 Reed Buntings, Savi's and Reed Warblers also breed in the reedbeds.
 In winter, waterfowl are more diverse, with species such as Pintail, Shoveler, Teal and Garganey joining the resident Mute Swans,Tufted Ducks and Mallards.
 The area open to visitors is quite small, consisting of a network of paths.
 A satisfying visit would take an hour and a half to two hours.
 Although the Fleet is partly tidal, there is little tidal variation here.

 Abbotsbury can be reached from Dorchester, Weymouth or Bridport.
-From Dorchester, a scenic route via Poundbury, Martinstown and the Hardy Monument on Black Down may be recommended.
+From Dorchester, a scenic route via Poundbury, Martinstown and the Hardy Monument on Black Down may be recommended, offering some heathland birding en route.
 From Weymouth, one can drive via Chickerell and Portesham.
-On reaching Abbotsbury, turn south on Church street following signs to the Swannery.
+On reaching Abbotsbury, turn south on Church Street following signs to the Swannery.

 Bus number 53X from Weymouth or Bridport stops at Abbotsbury, from where it is a short and pleasant walk to the Swannery.